valentjn/vscode-ltex/pages/docs/settings.md

 *Default:* `""`

+## `ltex.java.forceTrySystemWide`

+If set to `true`, always try to use a system-wide Java installation before trying to use an automatically downloaded Java distribution.

+This is the default behavior on all platforms except Mac (i.e., this setting has no effect on these platforms).
+On Mac, trying to use a system-wide Java installation might result in a popup prompting to install Java if it's not installed.
+Therefore, LTeX does not use a system-wide Java installation on Mac by default.

+Changes require reloading the Visual Studio Code window to take effect.

+*Type:* `boolean`

+*Default:* `false`

 ## `ltex.java.initialHeapSize`

 Initial size of the Java heap memory in megabytes (corresponds to Java's `-Xms` option, must be a positive integer).